Table of Contents

 9. Siberian Husky

 A short walk won’t do with this breed.
-They can walk for hours and will need a lot of exercise throughout the day.
 You'll have to have plenty of space for this large breed and watch out for other pets in the house too.

 Huskies are predatory dogs, and you can never be sure about their temperament from one minute to another, which is why they are one of the worst dog breeds for first-time owners.